 - Observe all current standards and guidelines applicable to the installation and operation of the boiler heating system as applicable in your state or local jurisdiction. - Clean and service the boiler system once a year.
 Check that the complete heating system operates correctly. - Immediately correct all faults to prevent system damage. - Only use original RIELLO spare parts.
-Losses caused by the use of parts not supplied by RIELLO are excluded from the RIELLO warranty.
+Losses caused by the use of parts not supplied by RIELLO are excluded from the RIELLO warranty - Install and service the gas filter provided with the boiler according to the recommendations on Appendixes D and H...